JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 -   Firefox: `SyntaxError: missing variable name`
 -   Internet Explorer: `The use of a keyword for an identifier is invalid`

+Wow.
-Wow, I never thought I'd see the day when the _Internet Explorer_ error message is better than Firefox's.
+I never thought I'd see the day when the _Internet Explorer_ error message is better than both Chrome's and Firefox's. 😂

 Anyway, none of these gave me any particular inspiration, so I added `'{0}' is not allowed as a variable declaration name.` as a new diagnostic to `diagnosticMessages.json`.

 ## Changing the Parser